DwightGappa/bd_cov_cbe_podcast/index.md

 This a podcast feed to listen to the .mp3 recoordings created the Community Bible Experince.
 The feed follows the schedule set by [Brookdale Covenant](http://brookdalecovenant.org/) in regards to the [Covenant Church - Community Bible Experience](http://cbe.covchurch.org/) Bible reading program.

+This podcast feed is voluntarly hosted by Dwight Gappa as for a way to help the community at Brookdale Covenant Church.

-Feel free to contact me with feedback through this [contact form](./contact.php).
+Feel free to contact Dwight Gappa with feedback through this [contact form](./contact.php) or open an issue on Github project page <a href="https://github.com/gunther3613/bd_cov_cbe_podcast">https://github.com/gunther3613/bd_cov_cbe_podcast</a>.